 Takato – Higanzakura blooms from the beginning of April to the end of April.
 Recently, due to the effect of global warming, it may have peaked in early April.

-Philosopher’s Path (Kyoto)
+Philosopher’s Walk (Kyoto)

 On the east side of Kyoto city, there is Kyoto University which is the leading national university in Japan.
 There used to be a famous philosopher named Kitaro NISHIDA at this university.
 It is said that He did a stroll well when he thinks.
 It is this “Philosopher’s Path” (Tetsugaku-no-michi) that he liked walking.

-Philosopher’s Path is about 2 km from Ginkakuji in the east of Kyoto to Nanzenji south of it.
+Philosopher’s Walk is about 2 km from Ginkakuji in the east of Kyoto to Nanzenji south of it.
 A small river (hydrophobic) flows beside this road.
 A lot of cherry blossoms bloom around the road and stream around the end of March to the beginning of April.

 I like Philosopher’s Path and I often walk.
 Kyoto is very crowded during the cherry blossom season and autumn leaves season.
 This road is also crowded in the spring, but tourists walk quietly like philosophers.
-Philosopher’s Path is a nice trail that such a walk is suitable.
+Philosopher’s Walk is a nice trail that such a walk is suitable.